Gootkit Loader Actively Targets Australian Healthcare Industry

 We recommend security solutions that provide comprehensive protection for your enterprise to keep this and other threats at bay.

-Trend Micro™ Managed XDR monitors and analyzes activity data from deployed Trend Micro XDR and protection solutions 24/7.
+Trend Micro™ Managed XDR monitors and analyses activity data from deployed Trend Micro XDR and protection solutions 24/7.
 Email, endpoint, server, cloud workload, and network sources are correlated for stronger detection and greater insight into the source and spread of complex targeted attacks.